 Is it all worth it?

-- Based on a 2014 Vanguard study on their Alpha framework, “Putting a value on your value: Qualifying Vanguard Advisor’s Alpha.”
+*According to Vanguard’s study based on their Alpha framework.
+Putting a value on your value: Quantifying Vanguard Advisor’s Alpha, Vanguard Research, 2014

 According to the a Vanguard research based on a sample of approximately 40,000 participants between 2009 and 2013.
 The Value of Managed Account Advice.
 Published August 2015

 According to the study of eight large 401(k) plans with more than 723,000 participants and $55 billion in assets, by Aon Hewitt, a consulting firm, and Financial Engines, an investment advisory firm.
 Published May 2014